syntasso/kratix-marketplace/workshop-app-promise/README.md

 # App Promise

-This Promise is the results of following [Kratix Workshop](https://docs.kratix.io/workshop/part-ii/intro) on Promise writting.
+This Promise is the result of following [Kratix Workshop](https://docs.kratix.io/workshop/part-ii/intro) on Promise writting.

 ## Setup